 Greg then hand-delivered it to the District Attorney with a Defense Position Letter explaining why leniency in punishment and a certain disposition made legal, factual and equitable sense, especially in light of her promising career.
 This was before the arraignment.

 The District Attorney surprisingly agreed without too much resistance.
-Our client was offered a delayed entry of plea disposition wherein she agreed to pay certain court fees and attend ten AA (Alcoholics Anonymous) meetings before entering any type of plea.
+Our client was offered a delayed entry of plea disposition wherein she agreed to pay certain court fees and attend ten A A (Alcoholics Anonymous) meetings before entering any type of plea.
 In exchange, once she completed the AA meetings and paid the fees, the case would be dismissed.

 This disposition was quickly accepted by our client.
 She then quickly attended ten AA meetings and paid the fees.
 The case was then dismissed.

 This case took place before January 1, 2015, when AB (Assembly Bill) 2124 was passed into law at Penal Code § 1001.94 and § 1001.98.
-Under AB 2124, a defendant such our client, through counsel, may file a motion for imposition of diversion under these code sections.
-The judge may then impose diversion, over the prosecutor’s objection.
+Under AB 2124, a defendant such our client, through counsel, could file a motion for imposition of judicial diversion under these code sections.
+The judge could then impose diversion, over the prosecutor’s objection.
 This program ended on January 1, 2018.